piotr1204Essex/piotr1204Essex.github.io/machine_learning.md

 shap.summary_plot(shap_values, x_test[0:200], show=False)
 plt.savefig('plots/shap_xgboost_summary.pdf')
 ```
-I personally contributed to both the EDA as well as chosing the XGBoost algorithm for solving this particular task.
-It was a first time for me applying this specific algorithm.
+I personally contributed to both the EDA as well as choosing the XGBoost algorithm for solving this particular task.
+It was the first time for me to apply this specific algorithm.
 I learned a lot.
+The detailed reflection on this project is available as the part of this module's personal reflection available [here] ()

 References: